microsoft/microcode/docs/manual.md

 ![Smiley Buttons MicroCode program](./images/generated/sample_smiley_buttons.png){:class="sample"}

+-   Live, the code is downloaded to the micro:bit on every edit
--   Keyboard, mouse, touch, screen reader accessible
+-   Cursor based navigation with keyboard, mouse, touch, screen reader support
 -   Accessories (LEDs, servos, ...) supported via [Jacdac](https://aka.ms/jacdac)

 ## [Web editor](https://aka.ms/m9) {#web}

-The easiest way to get started with MicroCode is through the web editor ([https://aka.ms/microcode](https://aka.ms/microcode), [aka.ms/m9](https://aka.ms/m9) for short).
-We recommend using the keyboard navigation or a real gamepad!
+The MicroCode web editor is at [aka.ms/m9](https://aka.ms/m9).
+We recommend using the keyboard navigation.

 -   Arrow keys for D-pad
 -   `Enter` or `Space` for `A` button